Function Reference

 flag [optional] Changes how the binary data is converted:

-flag = 1 (default), binary data is taken to be ANSI
+$SB_ANSI (1) = binary data is ANSI (default)

-flag = 2, binary data is taken to be UTF16 Little Endian
+$SB_UTF16LE (2) = binary data is UTF16 Little Endian

-flag = 3, binary data is taken to be UTF16 Big Endian
+$SB_UTF16BE (3) = binary data is UTF16 Big Endian

-flag = 4, binary data is taken to be UTF8
+$SB_UTF8 (4) = binary data is UTF8

 Return Value

-Success: The string representation of the binary data.
+Success: the string representation of the binary data.

-1 - Input string had zero length.
+@error: 1 = Input string had zero length.

-2 - Input string had an odd number of bytes but was supposed to be UTF16 (must contain an even number of bytes to be valid UTF16).
+2 = Input string had an odd number of bytes but was supposed to be UTF16 (must contain an even number of bytes to be valid UTF16).

 Remarks